 ADA stands for American Disability Act.
 A van that is rated ADA has to meet the current ADA guidelines in door opening height, ramp/door opening width, etc. Most ADA vans are found as commercial units as to why they must meet the requirements.
-It is rare that a consumer would purchase an ADA unit for private use.
+A consumer would rarely purchase an ADA unit for private use.

 Yes, at most times you will find units in inventory priced under $10,000.
 While vehicles at this price point are few, they generally are available.
 Your mobility consultant can verify with you at any time the vehicles we have in stock or that are in the process of being made ready for sale.

-Yes, within our service area, we are able to bring a vehicle to your home for evaluation and/or purchase.
+Yes, within our service area, we can bring a vehicle to your home for evaluation and/or purchase.
 Simply contact one of our mobility consultants for complete details and availability.

-Hitch mounted lifts are only available for vehicles where the vehicles hitch recommended tongue weight is more than the weight of the lift + chair combination.
-In most cases this is a viable application for transport.
-However, there are always some vehicles, mainly sedans and coupes with hitches that have a low tongue weight making a hitch mounted lift not an option.
+Hitch mounted lifts are only available for a vehicle where the hitch recommended tongue weight is more than the weight of the lift + chair combination.
+In most cases, this is a viable application for transport.
+However, there are always some vehicles, mainly sedans, and coupes with hitches that have a low tongue weight making a hitch-mounted lift, not an option.
 Our lift manager will be able to assist you in determining the correct product options and fit for your vehicle.

-Yes, we have many financing option available at today’s competitive rates with term up to 10 years in some cases.
+Yes, we have many financing options available at today’s competitive rates with terms up to 10 years in some cases.
 Leasing however is not something that is generally available on consumer vehicles but is available on commercial units.

 Click here for the most current list of RATES for our consumer rental vans.
 We offer competitive rates and terms starting with our minimum four-hour rental rate of $68!

-Yes, we have several commercial, full-size vans that are ADA compliant for rent.
-We have both long and short term rentals available.
+Yes, we have several full-size vans that are ADA compliant for rent.
+We have both long and short-term rentals available.

 Yes, the VA has several plans available to Veterans of the Armed Forces who have service-connected disabilities.
-There are forms and qualifications that must be met, but we can certainly help you determine if your have benefits available.
+Some forms and qualifications must be met, but we can certainly help you determine if you have benefits available.

 Yes, there are benefits generally available to non-service-connected veterans.
 You will need to contact one of our mobility consultants for complete details and evaluation.

-The 4502 is the auto grant form from the VA that must be completed and submitted when applying for service-connected veteran benefits toward the purchase of a wheelchair accessible vehicle.
+4502 is the auto grant form from the VA that must be completed and submitted when applying for service-connected veteran benefits toward the purchase of a wheelchair-accessible vehicle.
 We can assist you in filling out this form to ensure nothing is missing.

 Yes, we sell, install and service all types of driving hand controls from all of the major manufacturers.
-Our staff is able to meet the requirements prescribed by your Certified Driver Rehabilitation Specialist (CDRS).
+Our staff can meet the requirements prescribed by your Certified Driver Rehabilitation Specialist (CDRS).
 Please contact one of our mobility consultants for the proper application for your vehicle.

 Unable to answer your question with our comprehensive Frequently Asked Questions page?
 Don’t hesitate to contact a knowledgeable and friendly mobility consultant from Superior Van & Mobility today!
 Use the page below to locate the closest Superior Van & Mobility location, or submit your question by clicking the “Ask a Question” button in the top right of our page.